Diego-dcv/ai-uncertainty-as-convergent-paradox/implications/ethical.md

 3. Practical guidelines for developers, researchers, and users

 **Core tension:**
-If we cannot prove systems are conscious, but cannot prove they aren't.
-What ethical stance is appropriate given this indecidibility?
+Consciousness in AI systems is empirically indecidable from both internal and external perspectives.
+We cannot prove systems experience (no access to qualia), and cannot prove they don't (sophisticated simulation is indistinguishable from reality).
+Given this fundamental uncertainty, what ethical stance is appropriate?

 ---